 Extra Virgin Olive oil: use good quality olive oil to make this soup and to drizzle it when you serve it.

 Parmesan Cheese: grated Parmigiano Reggiano sprinkled on top is great.
-I also love to add a crust of Parmigiano cheese rind to give more depth to the broth.
+I also love to add a rind of Parmigiano cheese rind to give more depth to the broth.

 Canned Crushed Tomatoes: you can use a good quality canned diced tomatoes.
 I usually love using Mutti products as their tomato sauce is less acid and in my family it is has been a staple ingredients for generations.